uconndxlab/access2agriculture/README.md

 The app resides in the `a2a` folder.
 Navigate into this folder to find instructions on running this application.

+Also, be sure to `cd a2a` before starting development.

 ## Project Status

 1. Setup project, components, routes, and basic vuetify structure.
 (In Progress)